MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusbrush/nf-gdiplusbrush-lineargradientbrush-lineargradientbrush(inconstpointf__inconstpointf__inconstcolor__inconstcolor_).md

 ---
 UID: NF:gdiplusbrush.LinearGradientBrush.LinearGradientBrush(IN const PointF &,IN const PointF &,IN const Color &,IN const Color &)
-title: LinearGradientBrush::LinearGradientBrush(IN const PointF &,IN const PointF &,IN const Color &,IN const Color &)
+title: LinearGradientBrush::LinearGradientBrush(IN const PointF &,IN const PointF &,IN const Color &,IN const Color &) (gdiplusbrush.h)
 author: windows-sdk-content
 description: Creates a LinearGradientBrush::LinearGradientBrush object from a set of boundary points and boundary colors.
 old-location: gdiplus\_gdiplus_CLASS_LinearGradientBrush_LinearGradientBrush_PointF_point1_PointF_point2_Color_color1_Colo.htm